RCGAI/SimplyRetrieve/docs/README.md

 #### Save Configs
 - In the text box, edit the content, then click the `Save Config` button.
-- Config will be saved in the subdirectory of `configs` in separate file.
+- Config will be saved in the subdirectory of `configs/` in separate file.
 You can change the `Save Path` next to the Save Config button.

 ## Analysis Tab
 - Click the `Load Logs` button to display the query-response history and analytical info.
 - Click the `Save Logs` button to save the query-response history and analytical info.
-- Logs will be saved in the subdirectory of `analysis`.
+- Logs will be saved in the subdirectory of `analysis/`.
 You can change the `Save Log Path` next to the Save Logs button.